Malpractice Lawyer in Istanbul, Turkey

 For foreigners to be able to claim compensation for medical malpractice in Turkey, the process begins with a legal and medical assessment to determine whether the incident constitutes malpractice or a complication.
 In lawsuits for material and moral damages against private hospitals and private healthcare institutions, mandatory mediation is required as a prerequisite to filing a lawsuit.
 This stage offers a significant opportunity to resolve the dispute before litigation.
 At Karanfiloğlu Law Office, we conduct the mediation process professionally from start to finish to ensure our foreign clients do not suffer any loss of rights due to language, legal, and procedural differences.
 If mediation fails, a compensation lawsuit is filed in the competent court, and the trial process continues based on expert reports and medical records.

-1) I Had Cosmetic Surgery in Turkey but I’m Not Satisfied at All, What Can I Do?
+1) I had Cosmetic Surgery in Turkey but I’m Not Satisfied at All, What Can I Do?

 Under the Turkish Code of Obligations, cosmetic surgeries are considered a ‘contract for work’ rather than a patient-doctor relationship.
 Within this framework, you can sue for incomplete or unsatisfactory surgical cosmetic procedures.